mvolkmann/blog/src/ocaml.md

 | `/.`     | float division       |
 | `**`     | float exponentiation |

+When using the Jane Street Base module, the `**` operator performs integer exponentiation and the `**.` operator performs float exponentiation.

 The `-` and `-.` operators can also be used for unary negation.
 There are no operators like `++` and `--` to increment or decrement a number.
 Instead use the functions `succ` and `pred` to get the successor or predecessor.